TGlock/G9/README.md

 ---
 ### Application Directory Structure ###
-Just one example directory structure of an application built using G9.
+An example directory structure of an application built on G9.

   - myapp
     - main.js